jasminyum/Fitcore-SMPS-Designer/assets/js/functions/README.md

-Calculations, component recommendations, and magnetic core suggestions are provided as engineering estimates based on published design methods, manufacturer data and open-source databases.
+Calculations, component recommendations, and magnetic core suggestions are provided as engineering estimates based on published design methods, manufacturer data, and open-source databases.
 Final verification and validation remain the responsibility of the design engineer.